-$\boldsymbol{\cdot}$ discussion with parents, both to inform parents and to find a way forward together

-• permanent exclusion (as a last resort, after all other routes have failed or as a response to an incident of extreme severity) in line with our Positive Behaviour Policy.

-8.6 We must remember that for a child who uses bullying behaviour this can often be the only identity in which they feel comfortable and secure.
+- 8.5 If bullying persists further strategies will be adopted: - sanctions as those listed in our behaviour for learning policy - discussion with parents, both to inform parents and to find a way forward together - involvement of external agencies - part time or temporary exclusion - permanent exclusion (as a last resort, after all other routes have failed or as a response to an incident of extreme severity) in line with our Positive Behaviour Policy. - 8.6 We must remember that for a child who uses bullying behaviour this can often be the only identity in which they feel comfortable and secure.
 Such children can often wish to be more socially acceptable models, but can find it is increasingly difficult to step away from their position as 'the bully'.
 We must ensure that this myth of identity is not perpetuated by staff or by children.
 When incidents of bullying have occurred, we must support all those involved.
-This should include allowing each child ways in which to adopt a more successful and purposeful role and identity within the school community.

-9 Responding to Bullying - Supporting children who experience bullying 9.1 Children must be made aware that they will be supported and taken seriously if they report bullying.

-9.2 Children should be made aware that they do not 'deserve' to be bullied.
+This should include allowing each child ways in which to adopt a more successful and purposeful role and identity within the school community. - 9 Responding to Bullying Supporting children who experience bullying - 9.1 Children must be made aware that they will be supported and taken seriously if they report bullying. - 9.2 Children should be made aware that they do not 'deserve' to be bullied.
 We will endeavour to teach the children a variety of anti-bullying techniques which they can use in key situations and to reinforce the individual selfesteem and self worth of children at all times.